-The INVEST acronym was created by Bill Wake.
-It was used as a mnemonic for the characteristics of a high quality product backlog item (PBI) commonly used in Agile frameworks such as Scrum, XP or Kanban.
+Bill Wake created the INVEST acronym.
+It was used as a mnemonic for the characteristics of a high-quality product backlog item (PBI) commonly used in Agile frameworks such as Scrum, XP or Kanban.
 The INVEST acronym represents six core criteria for writing user stories and assessing their quality.

 I - Independent

 E - Estimable

 Let us examine each of them more closely:

 I - The user story has no dependency on other stories.

 From an engineering perspective, Stories are easier to work with if they are independent.
 This is the exact reason why it’s crucial to ensure stories are as independent as possible.
 Stories created without dependencies make it easier for teams to plan, estimate and prioritize them more effectively.